danbev/learning-v8/README.md

 ### Isolate
 An Isolate is an independant copy of the V8 runtime which includes its own heap.
-Two different Isolates can run in parallel and can be seen as entierly different sandboxed instances of a V8 runtime.
+Two different Isolates can run in parallel and can be seen as entirely different sandboxed instances of a V8 runtime.

 ### Context
 To allow separate JavaScript applications to run in the same isolate a context must be specified for each one.
 This is to avoid them interfering with each other, for example by changing the builtin objects provided.

 #### Threads
 V8 is single threaded (the execution of the functions of the stack) but there are supporting threads used for garbage collection, profiling (IC, and perhaps other things) (I think).
 Lets see what threads there are:

     $ lldb -- hello-world